 You must have completed your pass degree before starting Honours (that is, you cannot do Honours concurrently while filling in missing units from your first three years of study).

 Any student who is considering Honours should begin to identify an appropriate research topic and supervisor as early as possible.
-The Honours year starts in February, 2 weeks before lectures begin.
+The Honours year starts in February, two weeks before lectures begin.

 Dr Josiah Poon